 Our training in digital best practice helps teams and organisations to feel more confident in running digital meetings and events.
 We run interactive digital training sessions tailored to the needs of your team or organisation.
 Our sessions usually last between an hour and 90 minutes.

 Information is collected from your team on their experience and needs and used to shape the session.
 We cover how to build shared purpose and trust between participants.
-We share best practice practice based on our extensive experience of designing and running digital programmes.
-We model also best practice in how we run the session so participants can see it in action.
+We share best practice based on our extensive experience of designing and running digital programmes.
+We also model best practice in how we run the session so participants can see it in action.

 What do our clients think?